OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 You can access a SQL parameter (**@\_userLanguage**) with the active language of the current user.

+### Access to created date and updated date

+You can access a to the created date using *_created_at* and updated date using *_updated_at*.
+These columns are only available on root entity views.

 ### Recommendations

 - When joining two views, use the _identifier_ instead of the _\_code_ for performance improvements.